-The financial statements include only the Building Fund of the San Leandro Unified School District used to account for Measure B projects.
-This Fund was established to account for the expenditures of general obligation bonds issued under the General Obligation Bonds Election of 2006.
+The financial statements include only the Building Fund of the San Leandro Unified School District used to account for Measure J1 projects.
+This Fund was established to account for the expenditures of general obligation bonds issued under Measure J1.
 These financial statements are not intended to present fairly the financial position and results of operations of the San Leandro Unified School District in compliance with accounting principles generally accepted in the United States of America.